w3f/Grants-Program/docs/T&Cs.md

 **(v)  Payment process:**

-The Operations Team specified in the [Open-Grants-Program GitHub repository](https://github.com/w3f/Grants-Program), gets notified once the above-specified delivery was accepted or after 2 weeks without any feedback after the initial delivery.
+The Operations Team specified in the [Grants-Program GitHub repository](https://github.com/w3f/Grants-Program), gets notified once the above-specified delivery was accepted or after 2 weeks without any feedback after the initial delivery.
 As soon as any feedback is provided by the evaluators, this feedback first needs to be resolved.
 After this, the Operations Team makes the payment to the BTC or Ethereum address specified in the initial application.

 ## 5. Scope of these Terms and Conditions